LGUG2Z/komorebi/docs/cli/watch-configuration.md

 # watch-configuration

 ```
-Enable or disable watching of ~/komorebi.ahk (if it exists)
+Enable or disable watching of legacy komorebi.ahk or komorebi.ps1 configurations (if they exist)

 Usage: komorebic.exe watch-configuration <BOOLEAN_STATE>